petrk94/ownhealthrecord/README.md

 # Newest update
 Want to get every update without waiting for the next release?
-Check the Developer Log to see the latest changes, before it releases.
+Check the developer log to see the latest changes before they release.
 ---> <a href="DeveloperLog.md" target="_blank">DEVELOPER LOG</a>

 ## Why am I making this?